 I have a lot of people in my life, who have, along the way, inspired me, taught me, pushed me to be where I am today and many are still teaching me, inspiring me and pushing me.
 Photography takes me out of my comfort zone, and each client that books me, pushes me to do better.
 I still get nervous before a photo shoot, but I look at that as a good thing, as it means I want to do my best, because I care so much about their precious memories.

-I am blessed with a husband, a beautiful little daughter, and two little doggies.
-Being a working mom is not always the easiest job, but she has changed my world for the better and I consider myself one of the lucky ones that I can do what I love and still spend time with my daughter.
+I am blessed with a husband, two beautiful children, and two little doggies.
+Being a working mom to two little children is not always the easiest job, but they have changed my world for the better and I consider myself one of the lucky ones that I can do what I love and still spend time with my children.